 There are 2 types of hypertrophy training.
 Type I is sport specific and focuses on the prime movers.
 This would be the focus late in the preparation phase for athletes.
 Type II is whole body training.
 It does not focus on an 1 group of muscles and is used for bodybuilding.
 This type can be used in the early preparation phase when balance is the main purpose of strength training.

-Some will complete up to 3 and even 4 exercises per muscle group which can time consuming.
+Some will complete up to 3 and even 4 exercises per muscle group which can be time consuming.
 Splitting up the mass workout into sections and then completed over the course of the week is a split routine.

 - Monday / Thursday – chest and back